aisingapore/PeekingDuck/docs/source/include/data_type.rst

 .. |cum_min_def| replace:: Cumulative minimum of an attribute over time.

-.. |density_map_def| replace:: A NumPy array representing the number of persons per pixel.
+.. |density_map_def| replace:: A NumPy array of shape :math:`(H, W)` representing the number of persons per pixel. :math:`H` and :math:`W` are the height and width of the input image, respectively.
 The sum of the array returns the total estimated count of people.

 .. |filename_def| replace:: The filename of video/image being read.